Written by, Jordan Jan, Chief Technology Officer

 While Casebook has a decade long and expansive knowledge, experience, and understanding in person-centric Child Welfare software solutions, our own software needed rethinking and re-platforming for a new age of AI and containers.
 Growing beyond our roots in child welfare while adapting to the new CCWIS meant re-platforming and redeveloping a modern Human Services platform.
 With this new software architecture and design-opportunity came endless questions and an even longer list of decisions.

 As we embarked on this ambitious multi-year effort, some decisions were easier than others.
 Hiring top talent was an easy decision.
-Likewise, selecting Microservices architecture, Cloud Architecture Security models, RESTFul & JSON APIs, Kafka, Elasticsearch, Kubernetes, and automated CI/CD processes were also fast and easier.
+Likewise, selecting Microservices architecture, Amazon Web Services (AWS), Cloud Architecture Security models, RESTFul & JSON APIs, Kafka, Elasticsearch, Kubernetes, and automated CI/CD processes were also fast and easier.

 Meanwhile, the following areas were much slower with days, weeks, and even months spent on research and comparison.